KDE/clazy/docs/checks/README-connect-3arg-lambda.md

 It's very hard to not have any false-positives.
 If you find any you probably can just pass the sender again, as 3rd parameter.

+This will also warn if you pass a lambda to `QTimer::singleShot()` without using the overload that takes a context object.